andri-jpg/chatwaifu/README.md

 ## Installation:
 - Make sure you have installed C/C++ build tools and have CMake installed.
+- install msvc build tools if you are using windows [Build tools](https://aka.ms/vs/17/release/vs_BuildTools.exe)
-- Set up a virtual environment (venv) or install Miniconda (optional but strongly recommended).
+- Set up a virtual environment (venv) or Miniconda (optional but strongly recommended).
 - Clone the repository:
   ```bash
   git clone https://github.com/andri-jpg/chatwaifu